 Uses: During World War II, it was used as a coating for bearings in aircraft engines, but it can also be used to create corrosive-resistant mirrors, semiconductors, alloys, and electrical conductivity in flat-panel devices.

 11. Californium 252

-This is a Man Made element that sells for NEARLY $30,000,000 PER GRAM.
+This is a Man-Made element that sells for NEARLY $30,000,000 PER GRAM.
 The reason for this ultra-expensive price is its rarity as only 8 grams have ever been made since 1950 and this extra-rare metal only last around 5 years.
-Californium is obviously to rare and expensive for average mortals like us.
+Californium is obviously too rare for average mortals like us.

 All images from Wikimedia